mmai/piquetBook/src/playingTheCards.md

 If the king of diamonds does not fall to the ace, B next leads hearts, and divides the cards.

 If B leads ace of hearts, before the diamond,and finds the king guarded, he loses the cards;but if he finds the king of hearts unguarded, he wins the cards.
 B's play may therefore depend on the score.
 If winning the cards wins the partie, or saves the rubicon, B should risk the heart; if dividing the cards wins the partie, B should lead the diamond.
-Or, if B is considerably behind in the score, and winning the cards brings him within his show, he should generally lead the heart {see Example XL).
+Or, if B is considerably behind in the score, and winning the cards brings him within his show, he should generally lead the heart (see [Example XI](#exaple-xi)).

 ### Example XI.